• SPIRAL WELDED STEEL PIPE 24'' 26'' 28'' 30'' 32''CARBON System 1

 u Certification: ABS manufacturing assessment, ABS design assessment, API 5CT, API 5L, DNV manufacturer certificate, ISO9001 quality management system certificate, ISO14001 environment management system certificate, GB/T28001 occupational health and safety management system certificate, A1 class manufacturing license of special equipment certificate, CCS, GL, LR, SGS, TüV, PDE

-Q: Can steel pipes be used for transporting liquids?
+Q: Can steel pipes be used for flagpoles?

-Q: How are steel pipes marked for identification?
+Q: How are steel pipes tested for pressure and leakage?

-Q: How are steel pipes used in the petrochemical industry?
+Q: How are steel pipes used in geothermal energy systems?

 Send your message to us